 - 5.7.13 This assessment was undertaken by the Planning Policy Team.
-The impacts identified are based on qualitative predictions supported by relevant studies and evidence including the Local Green Spaces Topic Paper (Appendix D to December 2015 LP2 Consultation) and subsequent Local Green Spaces study undertaken by the Authority. - 5.7.14 At this early stage of the appraisal it is clear that the designation of Local Green Spaces could have limited positive effects as it would allow locally valued areas of historic, recreation, biodiversity value and spaces which are of importance in respect of beauty or tranquillity to be protected.
-The Council has identified a number of Local Green Spaces in its first sift of potential sites and will look to designate relevant sites through a Local Green Spaces Development Plan Document in due course.
+The impacts identified are based on qualitative predictions supported by relevant studies and evidence including the Local Green Spaces Topic Paper (Appendix D to December 2015 LP2 Consultation) and the Draft Local Green Spaces Options Consultation considered by the Council's Environmental and Development Services Committee in April 2017). - 5.7.14 At this early stage of the appraisal it is clear that the designation of Local Green Spaces could have limited positive effects as it would allow locally valued areas of historic, recreation and biodiversity value and spaces which are of importance in respect of beauty or tranquillity to be protected.
+The Council has identified a number of Local Green Spaces and will look to designate relevant sites through a Local Green Spaces Development Plan Document in due course.
 Having reviewed the nature and general location of sites already outlined it is considered the local green space designation could have a range of minor positive effects.

-5.7.15 In many respect policies included in the South Derbyshire Local Plan Part 1, will not offer significant potential to mitigate the effects of development on areas of value to local communities.
-This is because the areas are often afforded limited protection, unless there are specific features or designations that would be protected through existing policies.
+5.7.15 In many respects policies included in the South Derbyshire Local Plan Part 1, will not offer significant potential to mitigate the effects of development on areas of value to local communities.
+This is because many areas valued by communities are often afforded limited protection, unless there are specific features or designations that would be protected through existing policies.
 Areas which are valued by local communities, but not afforded protection could therefore be vulnerable to development.
-The designation of local green spaces could therefore extend the protection to areas of biodiversity, heritage or recreation value not ordinarily protected from development and as such could help further improve the environmental and social performance of the Local Plan, as a whole, by ensuring that in limited circumstances, and only where appropriate, sites which would not qualify for protection in existing communities be protected from inappropriate development.
-The likely performance of the preferred approach to designation could be further enhanced through specific requirements being added to either the policy or explanation of any policy supporting joint working with landowners and local communities to improve/enhance the quality of greenspaces in respect of biodiversity, heritage, recreation and tranquillity and supporting improvements to access where appropriate following designation.
-In addition sites immediately adjacent a green space which could harm the site should also be recognised as sensitive to development and protection provided through policy if appropriate.
+The designation of local green spaces could therefore extend the protection to areas of biodiversity, heritage or recreation value not ordinarily protected from development and as such could help further improve the environmental and social performance of the Local Plan.
+The likely performance of the preferred approach could be further enhanced through specific requirements being added to either the policy or explanation of any policy supporting joint working with landowners and local communities to improve/enhance the quality of greenspaces in respect of biodiversity, heritage, recreation and tranquillity and supporting improvements to access where appropriate following designation.